ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

 Fork our tutorials repository
 ---------------------------------
-You'll now need to start using our tutorial materials repo, which contains an incomplete example for you to work on.
-So, as we're going to be making changes to the code, let's fork the the repo.
+We're now going to start using our tutorial materials repo, which contains an incomplete example for you to work on.
+So, as we're going to be making changes to the code, let's fork the repo.
 You'll find it here: https://github.com/ReconfigureIO/tutorials.

 First, click the **fork** button towards the top right of the screen.